Rider and Trip Type Eligibility Determination

 Essential Trips for the DFCS are listed below, in order of priority:

-• Trips in support of TANF and SNAP Works Program recipients (employment, job training, job search, etc.),
+• Trips in support of recipients who receive TANF and SNAP Works Program including, employment, job training, job search, etc.

 Department of Behavioral Health and Disabilities (DBHDD)